mattsiedenburg/archsetup/README.md

 ### microcode

-Microcode installed automatically when using archinstall.
+Microcode installed automatically when using `archinstall`.

 Intel